ArtCC/votice-sdk/README.md

 - SwiftUI-based project
 - Votice backend properly configured (API key + secret)

-> ⚠️ Support for tvOS will be available in future releases.

 ## 🛠 Installation

 Add this line to your `Package.swift` dependencies: